Introducing Season Four

 Show Notes

-Writer’s Insight
+Robert’s Insight

-And follow or subscribe to the podcast and rate and review it via your favourite app — doing so helps me share my storytelling.
+Please follow or subscribe to Tall And True Short Reads and rate and review it via your favourite app.
+Doing so helps me share my storytelling with other listeners.

 Podcast Theme and Sound Effects